-A new documentary tells a powerful 9/11 story that many Americans have likely never heard before.
-Unlike the horrific events that terrorists ushered in on Sept.
-11, 2001, this story is one of love, compassion, hospitality and care.
+Did you know there's a powerful 9/11 story that many Americans have likely never heard before?
+Contrary to the horrific events that terrorists ushered in on Sept.
+11, 2001, this related story is one of love, compassion, hospitality and care.

 Listen to Peter Gentile, producer of “You Are Here,” reveal the details of this incredible story: